Skip to Content

 FAIRMONT KEA LANI

-I am a HUGE fan of the Fairmont brand and this hotel is on my bucket list.
+I am a HUGE fan of the Fairmont brand, and this hotel is on my bucket list.
 There are simply too many family perks to list, so I’m just including some of my favorites.

 The Fairmont Kea Lani launched their Keiki Dining Program (kids under 5 eat FREE) and kid-friendly cuisine at Kea Lani Restaurant, AMA Bar & Grill, and Kō.

-While every child receives a gift when they check-in, the Fairmont Kea Lani also offers complimentary amenity kits for babies and tots which include: no-tears hair wash, cleansing soap, gentle lotion, bubble bath, toothbrush and toothpaste.
+While every child receives a gift when they check in, the Fairmont Kea Lani also offers complimentary amenity kits for babies and tots, which include no-tears hair wash, cleansing soap, gentle lotion, bubble bath, toothbrush, and toothpaste.

-This resort has 2 family activity pools connected by a 140-foot water slide.
+This resort has two family activity pools connected by a 140-foot water slide.
 Plus, they have a Kids Club (for kids 5-12), a canoe experience, and a Hawaiian Cultural Program.
 There are also restaurants and shops on site.

 And parents will love Willow Stream Spa!